sargolin/ISRT-Insurgency-Sandstorm-RCON-TOOL-and-Mapchanger/README.md

 - Database for all maps and travel commands

 ## 3. Installation and Deinstallation
-- Download, Unzip in one folder and execute .exe-file
+- Download, Unzip in one folder and execute .py-file with Python 3.x and above!
 - For deinstalling, just delete folder

 ## 4. Commands and usage